Catalog Number: 033305

-Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX NHS Ester with Cycled Tubulin (Cat.
-No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
+Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX succinimidyl ester with Cycled Tubulin (Cat.
+No. 032005), thereby covalently linking the biomolecule to random tubulin surface lysines.
 Cycled Tubulin is >99% pure and polymerization competent.
 These properties are maintained during the labeling process by reacting Cycled Tubulin with the reactive biotin in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
 The final product demonstrates an affinity toward streptavidin-coated beads (Figure 1) and streptavidin-coated coverslips (Figure 2).
-Labeling stoichiometries are indicated on product labels.
+Specific labeling stoichiometries are indicated on the product label.
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 When supplemented with guanosine (GTP or GMPCPP) and warmed to 37°C, Labeled Tubulin-Biotin-XX will polymerize into MTs when above its critical concentration.
 It is recommended to combine Labeled Tubulin-Biotin-XX with unlabeled tubulin at a ratio of 1:50 to a total tubulin concentration of 2 mg/ml.
 We highly recommended that Cycled Tubulin (Cat.
 No. 032005) be used as the unlabeled tubulin source to minimize tubulin heterogeneity, as labeled tubulin products are derived directly from Cycled Tubulin.